boltrswap/API/README.md

-# BoltrswapAPI
+# Boltrswap-API

-The BoltrswapAPI is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface Boltrswapliquidity and volume information.
+The Boltrswap-API is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface Boltrswap liquidity and volume information.
 All information is fetched from the underlying subgraphs.

 ## Documentation